 The testes (testis: singular) are a pair of egg shaped glands that sit in the scrotum next to the base of the penis on the outside of the body.
-Each normal testis is 15 to 35ml in volume in adult men.
+Each testis is normally 15 to 35 mL in volume in adult men.
 The testes are needed for the male reproductive system to function normally.

-Before birth, the developing testes move down from the abdomen into the scrotum.
-Successful descent of the testes is important for fertility as a cooler temperature in the scrotum is needed for sperm production and normal testicular function.
-The location of the testes in the scrotum keeps the testes about 2°C below normal body temperature.
+The testes develop inside the abdomen in the male fetus and then move down (descend) into the scrotum before or just after birth.
+The descent of the testes is important for fertility as a cooler temperature is needed to make sperm and for normal testicular function.
+The location of the testes in the scrotum allows sweating and cooling to happen.
+This keeps the testes about 2°C below normal body temperature.

 What is the epididymis?

-The epididymis is a highly coiled tube (duct) that lies at the back of the testes and connects the seminiferous tubules in the testis to another single tube called the vas deferens.
-The epididymis is about five metres long if stretched out.
-All sperm must pass through the epididymis when they leave the testis.
-When released from the testis, the sperm spend two to 10 days passing through the epididymis.
-During this journey, the sperm mature and gain the ability to move (swim or become motile).
+The epididymis is a thin highly coiled tube (duct) that lies at the back of each testis and connects the seminiferous tubules in the testis to another single tube called the vas deferens.

 What is the vas deferens?